sadhanabom/biostat776-intro--sadhana---bom-/README.md

 -   I love hiking, camping, and painting landscapes.
 I enjoyed winter hiking in the North Shore areas like Grand Marais and Shovel Point when I was in MN.

--   I have crossed the Mississippi River in Itasca, Minnesota, where the Mississippi originates, only around ten feet wide.
+-   I have crossed the Mississippi River in Itasca, Minnesota, where the Mississippi originates from the Lake Itasca (a small glacial lake).

 -   I speak three languages (English, Nepali, and Hindi)